atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 #### Disallow Key IAM, Account, and Billing Write Access

 Explicitly disallow creation of IAM users since development team users do not use IAM users to access their development AWS accounts.

+---
+**Review Note: Constraints impacting Cognito and EKS use cases?**

+Currently, creation of OIDC providers is not currently constrained.
+How much of a risk does this present in this development environment context?

+OIDC comes into play as part of both Cognito and some configurations of EKS.

+---

 ```
         {